PAIR-code/facets/facets_dive/README.md

 By default, Dive will render text onto a circle to represent each data point.
 However, you can supply a sprite atlas that it can use instead.

+We have provided a utility called *facets atlasmaker* that can be used for creating your own sprite atlas, given a list of image locations.
+Please see its [documentation](../facets_atlasmaker/) for more details.

 A sprite atlas is one big image containing many tiny images at predictable coordinates.
 Starting from the top-left hand corner of the image, sprites proceed across and down, from left-to-right and from top-to-bottom.